Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Literature Review

 Both the \textit{One-step Target Class} and the \textit{Fast Gradient Sign Method} are \textit{one-shot} methods: they are executed only once.
-It is possible, however, to repeat this alteration process with small $\epsilon$ to slowly bring an image to be misclassified.
-The \textit{Basic Iterative Method} is the iterative equivalent of the FGSM as the \textit{Iterative Least Likely Class} is to the \textit{One-step Target Class}\cite{AdversarialMLPhysicalWorld}\cite{BreakingDL}.
+It is possible, however, to repeat this alteration process with small alterations at each step to slowly bring an image to be misclassified.
+The \textit{Basic Iterative Method} is the iterative equivalent of the FGSM as the \textit{Iterative Least Likely Class} is to the \textit{One-step Target Class} \cite{AdversarialMLPhysicalWorld} \cite{BreakingDL}.

-Shan et al. \cite{Fawkes} propose \textit{Fawkes}, a system to make faces in images unrecognizable by facial recognition tools.
-Its objective is almost identical to that of this paper: cloaking faces in images in an imperceptible way, yet enough to render them unidentifiable by common facial recognition systems.
-While the objective is the same, both the context and how this is achieved are significantly different.

-The primary difference between \textit{Fawkes} and our work is the type of neural networks treated, as the first analyzes and works with neural network \textit{classifiers}.
-The larger and more diverse the dataset used is, the larger the applicability of the network becomes.
-However, the network is able to identify only as many people as it is originally designed to identify: it is impossible to classify the image of a person who was not included in the training dataset.
-This limitation is overcome by neural networks that perform feature extraction only, such as the one used in this paper.
-The two works are therefore applied to fundamentally different types of networks: classifiers and feature extractors.

-Adversarial machine learning techniques have different effects on different types of neural networks.
-For example, the \textit{Iterative Least Likely Class}, a method that performs very well on classifiers, shows weaker performances when applied to feature extractors, shown later.
-To mitigate this disadvantage we go beyond the single adversarial method proposed in \textit{Fawkes} and investigates how different ones affect the efficacy of facial cloaking.

-A final difference between the two pieces of research is the approach taken in cloaking images.
-In Fawkes, cloaking is evaluated by training facial image classifiers on cloaking images, and then checking the classification of uncloaked images.
-This paper proposes the opposite: using a network trained on unclocked images, it is then checked if cloaked images can be identified or not.
-We believe this to be a better representation of real-world applications: in order to build a facial recognition network, a ML practitioner would use a dataset of labeled face images and would not pick a dataset whose images have been altered with the goal of hindering classification.
-A few cloaked images can be effectively included in a dataset to train a network to be less vulnerable to adversarial examples, but using an entirely cloaked dataset is not desirable.
+An important distinction is to be made between adversarial examples crafted in a \textit{targeted} or \textit{non-targeted} fashion.
+As described in \cite{targeted_untargeted} and seen in previous examples of adversarial machine learning techniques, \textit{non-targeted} attacks have the sole goal of producing adversarial examples that can hinder a neural network's accuracy.
+On the other hand, \textit{targeted} attacks have the purpose of bringing a neural network to classify an input as a specific class, called the target.
+Throughout this paper, both types of attacks are explored.